Glass transition: Characteristics

 Thus, the liquid-glass transition is not a transition between states of thermodynamic equilibrium.
 It is widely believed that the true equilibrium state is always crystalline.
 Glass is believed to exist in a kinetically locked state, and its entropy, density, and so on, depend on the thermal history.
 Therefore, the glass transition is primarily a dynamic phenomenon.
 Time and temperature are interchangeable quantities (to some extent) when dealing with glasses, a fact often expressed in the time–temperature superposition principle.
 On cooling a liquid, internal degrees of freedom successively fall out of equilibrium.
 However, there is a longstanding debate whether there is an underlying second-order phase transition in the hypothetical limit of infinitely long relaxation times.

 In a more recent model of glass transition, the glass transition temperature corresponds to the temperature at which the largest openings between the vibrating elements in the liquid matrix become smaller than the smallest cross-sections of the elements or parts of them when the temperature is decreasing.
 As a result of the fluctuating input of thermal energy into the liquid matrix, the harmonics of the oscillations are constantly disturbed and temporary cavities ("free volume") are created between the elements, the number and size of which depend on the temperature.
 The glass transition temperature Tg0 defined in this way is a fixed material constant of the disordered (non-crystalline) state that is dependent only on the pressure.
 As a result of the increasing inertia of the molecular matrix when approaching Tg0, the setting of the thermal equilibrium is successively delayed, so that the usual measuring methods for determining the glass transition temperature in principle deliver Tg values that are too high.
 In principle, the slower the temperature change rate is set during the measurement, the closer the measured Tg value Tg0 approaches.
 Techniques such as dynamic mechanical analysis can be used to measure the glass transition temperature.

+Formal definitions

+The definition of the glass and the glass transition are not settled, and many definitions have been proposed over the past century.

+Franz Simon: Glass is a rigid material obtained from freezing-in a supercooled liquid in a narrow temperature range.

+Zachariasen: Glass is a topologically disordered network, with short range order equivalent to that in the corresponding crystal.

+Glass is a "frozen liquid" (i.e., liquids where ergodicity has been broken), which spontaneously relax towards the supercooled liquid state over a long enough time.

+Glasses are thermodynamically non-equilibrium kinetically stabilized amorphous solids, in which the molecular disorder and the thermodynamic properties corresponding to the state of the respective under-cooled melt at a temperature T* are frozen-in.
+Hereby T* differs from the actual temperature T.

+Glass is a nonequilibrium, non-crystalline condensed state of matter that exhibits a glass transition.
+The structure of glasses is similar to that of their parent supercooled liquids (SCL), and they spontaneously relax toward the SCL state.
+Their ultimate fate is to solidify, i.e., crystallize.